ocbe-uio/public-slides/README.md

-# Introduction
+# What is this place?

 This is a repository for open slides presented to the public.
-It is not to be confused with the private repository hosted on our [UiO Enterprise GitHub page](https://github.uio.no/ocbe/meeting-notes-and-slides), designed to host presentations containing private or sensitive information.
+It is not to be confused with the private repository hosted on our [UiO Enterprise GitHub page](https://github.uio.no/ocbe/meeting-notes-and-slides), designed to host presentations containing private or sensitive information not ready for public release.

 By "open slides", we mean licensed by CC-BY-SA-4.0.
 You can read more about it on the [License](#license) section below.